Gelati Cecchi: 1960–1973

-1973-1993
+1973–1993

 Gabriello Cecchi became manager of the Italgel Group dealing with research and development.
 At the beginning of the 1980s, a new brand was founded in gourmet cuisine which immediately met with the public's approval: Antica Gelateria del Corso.
-The Knight has followed the development of the project step by step bringing forth unforgettable products such as the ice cream coconut, the gelato lemon and the tartufo (truffle).
+The Knight has followed the development of the project step by step bringing forth unforgettable products such as the ice cream coconut, the gelato lemon and the tartufo.

 In 1993, the Italgel group was sold for 475 billion lire to the Swiss multinational food corporation, Nestlé.
 The Cecchi family left the gelato business, with the exception of Silvano Moschini, the brother of Luisa Cecchi, who kept the family tradition alive in his traditional gelato parlour in Via Nizza.

 2014

 Stefano Gabriello Cecchi – Raimondo's son and Gabriello's grandson, the founder of a record company, a creator of luxury brands and a global marketing and communication consultant – decided to revive Gelati Cecchi using his grandfather's formulas.